digitalbarterorg/Digitalbarter/README.md

 submitter will be asked to start a discussion with the devs and community.

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see `doc/coding.txt`) or are controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/barter-project/barter/tags) are created regularly to indicate new official, stable release versions of Barter.
+[Tags] are created regularly to indicate new official, stable release versions of Digital Barter.

 Testing
 -------

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test.
 Please be patient and help out, and remember this is a security-critical project where any mistake might cost people lots of money.

 ### Automated Testing

  Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.

 Unit tests for the core code are in `src/test/`.
 To compile and run them: